 When in doubt, ask business owners, local authorities, or the shipper/receiver about nearest truck parking

 Don’t forget that safety is a big issue when it comes to parking, so check everything with dispatch.
-Check out some cool apps like Trucker Path which help you find truck parking spots across the country.
+Check out some cool apps that help you find truck parking spots across the country.

 Have no doubt about it, OTR truck drivers maintain a tough schedule.
 You’ll be on the road for more than a week before going home and getting a break.
 This takes a toll on home time, especially on family and relationships.
 The trade-off is that you may have more days at home with family before the next job takes you out again.